Anithchowdary/OPENLANE-SKY130_workshop/README.md

 ## WORKSHOP DAY 1
   Inception of open-source EDA, OpenLANE and Sky130 PDK
 ### 1.Introduction to RISC-V SOC
-    The chip is centered in the middle of the package,it consists of PADS & DIE.
+   chip is centered in the package.package and chip are connected by wires so that they can send the signals in and out.the packages has PADS:these pads are used to send signals in and out of the chip.the size of the package is given the size of the die.

   * MACROS
   * FOUNDARY IP's